gleicon/ebook_cto_field_guide/index.md

 This may cause middle manager leadership to leave, which is a team as hard to build as a good engineering team.
 Naturally we think that if the not-so-good people leave we will be in a good spot but that's rarely the case alone.
 There will be different composition to the horde of unhappy, and there is a cascading effect coming from the conversation this team have out of band.
 It is more common that competent people leaves altogether.

-#### Processes (why I learned to own production)
+#### Processes (or why I learned to own production)

 Another "disagree and commit" point are processes.
-Traditional companies resort to ITIL or other traditional IT methodologies in hope that it helps figure out operations and delivery.
+Traditional companies resort to ITIL an traditional IT methodologies in hope that it helps figure out operations and delivery.
 When it gets to development, the same formula is applied with Agile methodologies or equivalent factory based ideas.

 In both Development and Operations cases teams are assembled around these processes and meetings scheduled to link them to existing processes, converging to a spreadsheet and someone asking why deadlines are not being respected or how can we shrink the budget.
 Corporate managers versus Technical Managers.